 Writing your book is a very intense process.
 You’ve spent endless hours of writing, editing, restructuring, rewriting, and proofreading.
 But the hardest part is yet to come: the promotion.

 As a writer, you are solely responsible for planning and structuring your story in a way that leads to a completed book.
 Unfortunately, advertising does not work that way.
 There’s no magic wand to make your book sell instantly.
 Many of the aspects influencing your book sales are beyond your control, and in spite of all your work, your efforts do not necessarily convert into success.
 Regrettably, skipping these efforts entirely will unquestionably result in failure.

 Over the years I’ve observed that authors who self-publish successfully have a common denominator.
 An approach to doing certain things without fail.
 Insights thus acquired made me want to share the following Dos and Don’ts:

 You’re not the only writer out there, and the competition is murderous.
 Books that are merely ‘okay’ won’t be able to compete.
 It means your book should be painstakingly edited and proofed before final publication.
 No shortcuts available here.

 DO use a terrific book cover

-If you are not a graphic artist yourself, using clip-art and a word-processor will most likely produce a cover that looks poor and unprofessional.
+If you are not a graphic artist yourself, using clip-art and a word-processor will most likely produce a cover that looks shoddy and unprofessional.
 Your potential readers will never read your first page.
 You’ve heard it before, but a book is judged by its cover, first of all.
-Even on a shoestring budget it is possible to have a book cover created by a professional.
+Even on a shoestring budget, it is possible to have a book cover created by a professional.
 It’s totally worth it.

 DO regard your writing as a business